History of AMC Theatres in Timeline

 In 1985, AMC Theatres built its first multiplex overseas, the 10-screen multiplex at The Point, Milton Keynes in the United Kingdom.

-October 1988: Joint Venture Announced in the UK
+October 1988: Joint venture to run cinemas in the UK and Ireland

-In October 1988, AMC Theatres announced a joint venture with United Artists Theaters and Cinema International Corporation to run cinemas in the UK and Ireland under the AMC name.
+In October 1988, AMC announced a joint venture with United Artists Theaters and Cinema International Corporation to run their combined cinemas in the UK, Ireland under the AMC name.

-In December 1988, AMC pulled out of the joint venture in the UK and sold their U.K. assets for $98 million.
+In December 1988, AMC pulled out of the joint venture in the UK and Ireland and sold their U.K. assets, including their 12 cinemas, to the new entity (later called United Cinemas International) for $98 million and withdrew from the UK market.

-In 1988, Kinepolis Brussels, the first megaplex in the world, opened with 25 screens and 7,600 seats.
+In 1988, Kinepolis Brussels, the first megaplex in the world, with 25 screens and 7,600 seats, was opened by Kinepolis, the European chain.

 July 1994: AMC signs agreement with Sony to install SDDS